Ecliptia/docs/README.md

 For now, you can:

-*   Open an issue on our [Docs](https://github.com/Ecliptia/docs/issues) to report documentation errors or suggest improvements.
+*   Open an issue on our [GitHub repository](https://github.com/Ecliptia/docs/issues) to report documentation errors or suggest improvements.
-*   Submit a pull request to contribute directly to the documentation files.
+*   Submit a pull request to contribute directly to the documentation files in our [GitHub repository](https://github.com/Ecliptia/docs/pulls).

 Thank you for helping us make Moonlink.js accessible to more developers worldwide!